swent-epfl/mvp-prd/template/9-design.md

 ### Authentification

 The application employs Firebase authentication mechanism.
-All users are authenticated through Google, Facebook, Microsoft account or an email address.
+All users will be authenticated through Google, Facebook, Microsoft account or an email address.

 ### Database

-Google Cloud Firestore, a No-SQL database, is used for data storage.
+Google Cloud Firestore, a No-SQL database, will be used for data storage.
 It supports live updates and limited queries.
-Firestore is employed both for long-term data storage like user, vehicle, and balloon data and real-time updates like current user position or a flight status.
+Firestore will be employed both for long-term data storage like user, vehicle, and balloon data and real-time updates like current user position or a flight status.
 Firestore-managed cache caters to the application's caching needs.

 ### Push notification

-Firebase Cloud Messaging (FCM) is used for push notifications.
+Firebase Cloud Messaging (FCM) will be used for push notifications.
 Notifications are triggered on receiving a message or the initiation of a flight.

 ## Data Model

-The Firestore database is structured much like a SQL database with specific collections (tables) defined for each schema and relations established among them.
-The system also supports versioning of schemas enabling smooth updates and maintenance of old data.
+The Firestore database will be structured much like a SQL database with specific collections (tables) defined for each schema and relations established among them.
+The system will also support versioning of schemas enabling smooth updates and maintenance of old data.

 Database schemas comprise:
 - Balloons, vehicles, baskets schemas for inventory.